TrellixVulnTeam/swahilipython_SCMU/Doc/faq/library.rst

    Use the :mod:`popen2` module.
 For example::

-      import popen2
+      agiza popen2
-      fromchild, tochild = popen2.popen2("command")
+      kutokachild, tochild = popen2.popen2("command")
       tochild.write("input\n")
       tochild.flush()
-      output = fromchild.readline()
+      output = kutokachild.readline()

-   Warning: in general it is unwise to do this because you can easily cause a deadlock where your process is blocked waiting for output from the child while the child is blocked waiting for input from you.
+   Warning: in general it is unwise to do this because you can easily cause a deadlock where your process is blocked waiting for output kutoka the child while the child is blocked waiting for input kutoka you.
 This can be caused by the parent expecting the child to output more text than it does or by data being stuck in stdio buffers due to lack of flushing.
    The Python parent can of course explicitly flush the data it sends to the